thruthesky/fire-admin-vue/README.md

 ### Initializing admin page

 - You need to initialize firebase.
 The `main.ts` is a good place to do it.
+See `AppService` instance has registered in global data object.

 ```js
 // ...